mdozmorov/TCGAsurvival/README.md

 - `Supplemental_R_script_1.R` - a modified script to run gene-specific or global survival analysis, from [http://kmplot.com](http://kmplot.com), [Source](http://kmplot.com/analysis/studies/Supplemental%20R%20script%201.R)

+- `correlations.Rmd` - Correlation analysis of a selected gene across all cancers.
+Semi-automatic.

-- `survival.R` - an example of running survival analyses
+- `survival.R` - an example of various survival analyses.

+    - "res.genes.Analysis2" - Selected genes, all (or selected) cancers, no clinical annotations
+    - "res.genes.Analysis3" - Selected genes, all (or, selected) cancers, all unique categories

+- `TCGA_summary.Rmd` - Summarizes results of `survival.R` into one report

-- `correlation.R` - co-expression analysis of selected genes vs. others, in all cancers
+- `CELLX_analysis.Rmd` - Visualizing differential expression of a selected genes using data from http://54.149.52.246/cgi-bin/RPPA/cellx.cgi

-- `TCGA_DEGs.Rmd` - differential expression analysis of TCGA cohorts separated into groups with high/low expression of selected genes
+- `TCGA_DEGs.Rmd` - Differential expression analysis of TCGA cohorts separated into groups with high/low expression of selected genes

+- `TCGA_cancers.xlsx` - cancer abbreviations

 # TCGA data